 Success is more than a reflection of what’s in your bank account.

-A corporate wellbeing program is far more than offering flu shots and having a fruit basket in the kitchen.
+A corporate wellbeing or EAP program is far more than offering flu shots and having a fruit basket in the kitchen.
 It’s about changing a mindset.
 You need to be the best version of you to have the mental and physical stamina, balance, resilience and mindfulness to thrive, yet where do you see evidence of wellbeing practices in the workplace?
 Not just the annual 10,000 steps program, but on a daily basis.

 So ask yourself some questions:

 - What does the best version of you look like?

 - What would change if you reached that state?

 - Why is it important to you to be your best?